holoviz/holoviews/doc/index.rst

 animation (automatically), and if you then sliced the 2D array along the x axis you'd get a line plot (since you've reduced 2D to 1D).
 I.e., the data just displays itself, in whatever form it is.
-Moreover, the visualizations can easily be grouped into any combination to create even complex visualizations with ease.
+These visualizations can then easily be customized for specific purposes, and can be grouped into any combination to create even complex visualizations with ease.
 With Holoviews, you can see precisely what you are interested in exploring, without spending time on writing or maintaining plotting code.
 Check out